Stories

 In my Sophomore year, the kid sitting behind me in Geometry thumped my ear on a cold morning.
 I told him, Never do that again.
 He did, of course, and I was on him before he could leave his desk.
 I bloodied him.
 We both went to Mr. Bancroft's office.
 He was the one who got paddled.
 Turning the other cheek and then standing up for myself was acceptable to Mr. Bancroft.

 In my Junior year, I got word through the grapevine that one of our football players and I were fighting after school.
-I arrived behind the gym and moved to the center of the crowd, set down my books, removed my jacket, stepped up to this gigantic guy, and said, "I hear we're fighting."
+I arrived behind the gym, moved to the center of the crowd, set down my books, removed my jacket, stepped up to this gigantic guy, and said, "I hear we're fighting."
 The guy said, "Not you.
 Donnie Neal."

 My willingness, however, had two immediate and long-lasting results - he and I became friends, and no one messed with me after that.